10 things to do before starting a business

 9. Remember the marketing

-When starting a business, focusing on marketing is important to ensure that people can discover your business.
-If you are not marketing your business, potential customers might not notice your business, leading to zero sales.
+When starting a business, it’s important to invest in marketing so that people discover your business.
+If you are not marketing your business, potential customers might not be aware of you, leading to zero sales.

-You can for example start by creating social media pages.
-Creating useful content and spending money on advertising can help attract and direct people to your business when they search for your products or services.
+You can, for example, start by creating social media accounts.
+Creating useful content and spending money on advertising can help attract and direct people to your business when they search for products or services.
 Having a good website is also important, as it is a central place for people to learn about your offerings and connect with your business.

 10. Develop a brand